-The MAH will prepare three annual interim reports in PPD (for data accrued by PPD i.e. one year before the planned recruitment completion in PPD through PPD (for data accrued by PPD i.e. one year before the end of follow-up) describing the incidence of malignancy in the overall severe asthma population including the subgroups of patients receiving benralizumab, patients receiving non-benralizumab biologics or steroid-sparing agents, and patients not receiving biologics or other steroid-sparing agents.
+The MAH will prepare three annual interim reports in PPD (for data accrued by PPD i.e. one year before the planned recruitment completion in PPD through PPD (for data accrued by PPD i.e. one year before the end of follow-up) describing the incidence of malignancy in the overall severe asthma population including the subgroups of patients receiving benralizumab, patients receiving non-benralizumab biologics, and patients not receiving biologics.

-A final report describing the study endpoints according to the SAP will be prepared by the MAH at the end of the study (PPD for data accrued at the end of follow-up in PPD The

-Sponsor will communicate the interim and final results to the FDA, the European Medicines Agency (EMA), and any other relevant regulatory authorities as soon as they are available.
+A final report describing the study endpoints according to the SAP will be prepared by the MAH at the end of the study (PPD for data accrued at the end of follow-up in PPD.
+The Sponsor will communicate the interim and final results to the FDA, the European Medicines Agency (EMA), and any other relevant regulatory authorities as soon as they are available.